SAST Overview

 Investigation results update the finding's validation state (confirmed, disconfirmed, or unknown) and include a detailed security assessment explaining the reasoning.
 You can request investigations via the API, MCP tools, or directly from the issue detail view in the dashboard using the **Reinvestigate** option in the actions menu.
 While an investigation is in progress, the issue detail view shows a live status indicator, and results appear automatically when the analysis completes.

-Findings confirmed as exploitable display a prominent banner with the full security assessment, making it easy to identify high-priority issues at a glance.
+When an investigation completes, the issue detail view displays a prominent banner with a color-coded **verdict** — **Confirmed** (exploitable), **Not Exploitable**, or **Unknown** — alongside the full security assessment, making it easy to identify high-priority issues at a glance.
 Findings with an unknown validation state are labeled as **Informational**, indicating they match a known advisory but have not yet been investigated for exploitability.
+If validation could not run at all during the investigation attempt, the finding is instead labeled **Pending Review**.

 You can also request investigations in bulk across multiple issues at once, which is useful for triaging a batch of findings.